 The development of entrepreneurial talents is addressed through:

 - Departmental Economics course (one of CHE 249H1, CHE 374H1, CME 368H1, ECE 472H1, MIE 258H1)

 - TEP 234H1: Entrepreneurship & Small Business (formerly APS 234H1 F)

 - TEP 432H1: Entrepreneurship & Business Management (APS 432H1 S)

 These courses are different than typical courses; to be accepted, a student has to possess some of the prerequisite personality traits and unique abilities required to become a successful entrepreneur.

-To assess these traits, prior to being accepted into Entrepreneurship and Small Business (APS234H1F), a short test is offered to those who believe they have the drive and talents to start their own business.
+To assess these traits, prior to being accepted into TEP 234H1 Entrepreneurship & Small Business, a short test is offered to those who believe they have the drive and talents to start their own business.

 For 2023-24 TEP432 is not being offered.
 Graduating students wanting to complete this certificate should contact email@example.com for options.

 A student may only receive credit on their transcript for one of the following: Engineering Business Certificate, Entrepreneurship Certificate, or Engineering Business Minor.